 The hard federal Pell deadline

-This is the deadline that has teeth.
-Federal Pell Grant rules set a firm cutoff: you must complete verification by your school’s published deadline OR 120 days after your last day of enrollment for the year — whichever is earlier.
-The 120-day rule means you cannot wait until the term ends and clean things up later; the window closes fast once you stop attending.
+This is the deadline that has teeth, and it is a real published date, not an estimate.
+For 2026-27 your verification documents must reach your school by the earlier of 120 days after your last date of enrollment or September 18, 2027.
+The 120-day leg is the one that usually bites: you cannot wait until the term ends and clean things up later, because the window closes fast once you stop attending.

-What happens if you miss it is not subtle: the Pell Grant for that year is lost, and if any Pell was already paid to you, you have to repay it.
+What happens if you miss it is not subtle: you lose Pell eligibility for that award year, and any Pell already paid to you has to be returned.
+The money in question is Pell paid on an interim basis, before your file cleared, which is the only Pell a selected student can be holding when the deadline passes.
+Direct Loan money already disbursed you may keep, and Federal Work-Study wages you already earned are not repayable unless fraud is proven.
 The campus-based programs (FSEOG and Federal Work-Study) and Direct Loans run on school-set deadlines that fall on or before the Pell deadline, so treat the Pell date as your master deadline for everything.
 The full stakes are covered in what happens if you don’t complete verification.

 A realistic timeline to work backward from